cammac725/webdb-i-challenge/README.md

 - delete all customers that have no orders.
 Should delete 18 records.

+DELETE FROM Customers WHERE CustomerId NOT IN (select CustomerId FROM Orders)

 - list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.